DraLaylaHirsh/MRFprofilesCreation/docs/mustangHowto.rst

 +4cj9A_226_258_reg1

-You can download the mus file here :doc:`TAL_EFFECTOR.mus` you can download the fragments structures here :doc:`SRUL.tar.gz`
+You can download the mus file here :ref:`https://github.com/DraLaylaHirsh/MRFprofilesCreation/blob/627d070fc6ef00be29a6e3c374014c736aefb8c3/docs/TAL_EFFECTOR.mus` you can download the fragments structures here :doc:`SRUL.tar.gz`

 to have the aligned pdbs and fasta in an output called results you need to execute the following command line